-A new stewardship model will support governments to work collaboratively and purposefully towards national priorities, while preserving flexibility for states and territories to align local skills supply with demand.
+A new stewardship model supports governments to work collaboratively and purposefully towards national priorities, while preserving flexibility for states and territories to align local skills supply with demand.

-National priorities are areas that the Australian, State and Territory Governments have agreed require focused effort to address critical skills and workforce shortages.
+National priorities are areas that all governments have agreed require focused effort to address critical skills and workforce shortages.
+The agreed national priorities are: